Gundelsheim, Bavaria

-Gundelsheim ([ˈɡʊndl̩sˌhaɪm]) is a community in the Upper Franconian district of Bamberg.
+Gundelsheim ([ˈɡʊndl̩sˌhaɪm]) is a municipality in the Upper Franconian district of Bamberg.

 Geography

 Gundelsheim lies in the Upper Franconia-West region and is found roughly seven kilometres north of Bamberg at the Kreuz Bamberg, a cloverleaf interchange between the Autobahnen A 70 and A 73.

 The community has one of the traditional rural land units, known in German as Gemarkungen, also named Gundelsheim (it is traditional for a Gemarkung to be named after a town or village lying nearby).

 History

 Gundelsheim belonged to the High Monastery at Bamberg, until the Reichsdeputationshauptschluss in 1803, since which time the community has belonged to Bavaria.
-In the course of administrative reform in Bavaria, today’s community came into being under the Gemeindeedikt (“Community Edict”) of 1818.
+In the course of administrative reform in Bavaria, today's community came into being under the Gemeindeedikt (“Community Edict”) of 1818.
 In 1962, the Sieben Schmerzen Mariä Church was built.

 Population development

 Within municipal limits, 1,335 inhabitants were counted in 1970, 2,755 in 1987, 3,339 in 2000 and 3,293 in June 2007.